 7 Places to Visit in Portugal

 Why visit Lisbon: There are just too many reasons to list why you should make a visit to Lisbon.
 This lovely hilly city has sights, museums, nightlife, delicious dining, sunshine and friendly people.
 We can’t wait to return!
 Lisbon also makes a great home base for day trips to other favorite places on this list.
+Be sure to check out our complete guide to this amazing city.

 Why visit Porto: The old part of the city along the Douro river is a UNESCO Heritage Site, and the opportunity for port tasting across the bridge just makes it even sweeter!
 We’ve got a huge list of things to do in Porto including a map with sights, restaurants, port cellars and places to stay.
 Wine lovers should definitely make a detour to the Douro Valley wine country.
 Look for our guide to visiting the valley without a car.